 In the 4th century, Constantine the Great, the first Christian Roman emperor, decided to build a Basilica on top of theniche that was believed to enshrine and protect the tomb of Peter.
 The Renaissance Basilica stands on top of the 4ht-century one and is actually much smaller.
 From the grottoes below the modern church, where are the Popes’ tombs, it’s marked in many places the level of the floor of the Constantinian Basilica.

-During your whole visit, always keep in mind that while you will be walking underground, in origins this was an open-air cemetery and you will be actually walking along a normal street of ancient Rome.
-From the beginning to the end of the tour, your expert, a Vatican-certified guide, usually an archaeologist, will explain to you step by step the story linked to St. Peter’s tomb.
+During your whole visit, always keep in mind that while you will be walking underground, in origin this was an open-air cemetery and you will be actually walking along a normal street of ancient Rome.
+From the beginning to the end of the tour, your expert, a Vatican-certified guide, usually, an archaeologist, will explain to you step by step the story linked to St. Peter’s tomb.

 Before descending to the necropolis, your guide will show you a replica of the famous Gaius’ Trophy, the 2nd-century votive niche leaning on a red wall that Roman citizen Gaius made to protect what was believed to be the small tomb of Peter.
 From here, century after century several buildings were placed on top of this humble tomb to signify a continuous devotion and commemoration of the place where the first Christian Pope was martyred and buried.